-Mid-term sitting exam with closed and open questions (40%)
+Mid-term online exam with closed and open questions (40%)

-Final sitting exam with closed and open questions (60%)
+Final online exam with closed and open questions (60%)

-The final mark for the course is established by determination of the weighted average of two subtests (midterm, final test).
+The final mark for the course is established by determination of the weighted average oft he two subtests (see above).
 A subtest can be graded as unsatisfactory.

 Inspection and feedback